littlewin-wang/dort/README.md

 </p>

 ### Introduction
-Dort is a npm tool to share your editing, file structure through web in presentation and code review.
+Dort is a npm tool to share your editing, file structure through web during presentation or code review.

 Everybody in the same network can browse through the files, check file history, copy the code, download the project, preview images, etc.

 ### Feature